Cybersecurity Training is Now Essential

 Attacks are getting worse

-Cyberattacks are not only getting more severe, they’re also becoming more sophisticated, according to 60 percent of small businesses.
+Cyberattacks are not only getting more severe, they’re also becoming more sophisticated, according to small businesses.

 Beyond the familiar nefarious phishing email that we’re all familiar with by now, cyber criminals have added new techniques to their arsenal, which allow them to sneak past security, deploy malware, and gain control over unwitting companies’ computer systems.
 Experts call these types of attacks “fileless,” and they’re on the rise.